 The Texas B-On-Time Loan Program

 The Texas B-On-Time (BOT) Loan Program provides zero-interest loans to Texas undergraduate students attending 4-year colleges.
+Beginning with the 2015-2016 academic year, only renewal awards will be available.
 Since the program is designed to encourage Texas students to complete college in a timely manner while meeting high standards, the loan can be forgiven for students who meet certain requirements.

 Specifically, for loan forgiveness, students must graduate with a 3.0 grade point average (on a 4.0 point scale) and must:

 - Finish within a specified length of time after they enter school (four calendar years for most bachelor's degree programs or five calendar years for programs that require a longer period of study), or